warner/foolscap/doc/connection-handlers.rst

 These handlers are given the connection hint, and are expected to return an "Endpoint" object.
 Endpoints are a Twisted concept: they implement the IStreamClientEndpoint interface, and have a "connect()" method.
-If the handler doesn't recognize the hint type, it should return None, and the Tub will the other handlers until one of them reports success (or the hint is ignored because nobody can handle it).
+Handlers are registered for specific hint types.
+If the handler is unable to parse the hint it was given (or is otherwise unable to produce a suitable Endpoint), it should raise InvalidHintError, and the Tub will ignore the hint.

 Adding New Connection Handlers
 ------------------------------